Our Ministers and Staff

 Director of Music

-Sean Mayes is humbled to be joining the family of the Fourth Universalist Society as Music Director.
-A native of Canada from Toronto, Sean has been an active music director across Canada with numerous credits and premieres in Toronto and Montreal.
-His work has also been inclusive of music direction and adaptation on the West End in London.
-As an equally passionate arts & music educator, Sean is a staunch advocate of arts education for people of all ages, and his work has offered the privilege of visiting as a guest artist & educator in numerous institutions throughout Canada & the UK.
+Outside of church ministry, he is an active member of the Broadway community as a music director, vocal coach, accompanist, orchestrator-arranger, and pit musician.
+His past work has also included music direction and adaptation on the West End in London, as well as musical direction in theaters and institutions across Canada.
+As an equally passionate arts and music educator, Sean is a staunch advocate of arts education for people of all ages.
+His work has offered him the privilege of visiting as a guest artist and educator in numerous institutions throughout the US, Canada, and the UK.

-Sean is also an advocate of musical theatre & education scholarship, and his work can be seen in publication through art journals and texts, as well as in presentation at arts & theatre conferences across North America & Europe.
-With a diverse background as a Music Minister, Sean is thrilled at this opportunity to be a part of such a vibrant and progressive community in the heart of New York City
+Sean is also an advocate of musical theater and education scholarship and its intersection with inclusion and diversity work.
+His work can be seen in publication through books, art journals, and texts, as well as in presentations at arts and theater conferences across North America and Europe.

 Head of Nursery Ministry

 Ali Peters is in her third year at Union Theological Seminary in New York City.
 She joined Fourth Universalist as a member in 2017 and is also currently working as a student minister at First Unitarian New Jersey.
-She grew up in Stirling, New Jersey and graduated from the College of Wooster in Ohio in 2010 where she majored in Women’s, Gender, and Sexuality Studies and minored in Mathematics.
-Prior to enrolling in seminary, Ali worked as a middle school math teacher in Newark and Plainfield, New Jersey.
+She grew up in Stirling, New Jersey and graduated from the College of Wooster in Ohio in 2010.
+While at Wooster, she majored in Women’s, Gender, and Sexuality Studies and minored in Mathematics.
+Prior to enrolling in seminary, Ali worked as a middle school math teacher in both Newark and Plainfield, New Jersey.